Alpenglow Ski Mountaineering History Project Home

 by Lowell Skoog

 Peg and Bill signed my old copy of the Enchantment Lakes map that Bill produced in 1967.
 Bill explained that the inscription "T.O.G" on the map stands for "The Old Goat" which was a nickname given to him by their kids.
 They also gave me another copy of the map and a copy of their Enchantment Lakes video How Deep the High Journey.
+(Note: In April 2022, Conrad Eaton borrowed my copy of the Stark's video and had it transferred to DVD.)

 We looked at many fine photos of the Enchantment Lakes in all seasons.
 Few depicted skiing in the area.
 There was one photo of Bill on skis (good face shot), possibly on Cashmere Mountain, possibly taken by Ira Spring, in a newspaper clipping in one of his albums.
 The clipping did not include the date or name of the paper.
 (See st-1970-apr-5-pic18.)